emiyl/switch.cfw.guide/guide/blocking-updates.md

   nav: "side"
 ---

 This will stop your Switch from downloading any future updates.
-Updating your Switch will make you lose your homebrew access.
+Updates could patch future homebrew exploits, leaving you left out on hacks.

 1. Go to the System Settings application
 2. Scroll down the menu on the left-hand side and select “Internet”